mosessky/STA250_W2014/readme.md

 but not very accurate.
 Since I used very naive sample methods to get the records, so that might be the

-reason that it runs slow.
+reason that it is not very accurate.

 To run this one, you have to open Rstudio and change the directory to all the txt files sit in.